 *This post may contain affiliate links.
 Read my disclosure here for more info*

 I remember the first time I listed all of my debts.
-I was dead broke and living off $30 after paying all of my essential bills yet somehow had to make that stretch until the next paycheck.
+I was on a low income, feeling dead broke and living off $30 after paying all of my essential bills.
+Yet, I somehow had to make that stretch until the next paycheck.

 If broken was a person, it was me.